simeonjovicic/layered-architecture-example/README.md

     service - implementing the use cases of the application presentation - all classes required to provide interaction with the application

-Don't forget to test your implementation!
+Don't forget to test your implementation and use maven!